 Graph 3 shows the total number of confirmed and probable cases and deaths of confirmed cases by age group.
 Due to low numbers in Stark County, the age groups are different than what is reported on a state level.
 Age groups may be broken down further as new cases emerge.
 Deaths counted are based on only laboratory-confirmed cases and does not include probable cases due to low counts.
-There is one confirmed case that the age is currently unknown that is not included in the above graph.

 Graph 4 is a breakdown of death counts by MMWR (Morbidity and Mortality Weekly Report) week in which the death occurred.
-MMWR 18 includes deaths documented only through 4/28/2020.
+MMWR 18 includes only deaths documented by 5/1/2020 at 2:00pm.

-A joint collaboration between Stark County Public Health Agencies Final 4.29.2020
+A joint collaboration between Stark County Public Health Agencies Final 5.1.2020

 Graph 5 shows the rate of confirmed and probable cases by Stark County jurisdictions.
 Alliance, Canton and Massillon jurisdictions covers those within those particular city limits.
 Stark County jurisdiction covers all other areas outside of those three city limits.
 Rates calculated by 2018 population census data.
-Rates= (count/population) \100000
+Rates= (count/population) 100000